Hip Hop Harry: Season 2 (2007–08)

-Broadcast and home media

-Hip Hop Harry has been recently aired on Discovery Kids and TLC (as part of the "Ready Set Learn" block), as well as most Retro TV affiliates.
-As of 2023, the show is now streaming on Tubi.

 Legacy

 In 2017, the character Harry was featured in the YouTube web series Hip Hop Harry Toy Review.

 In 2020, Hip Hop Harry had a resurgence in popularity on social media soon after people began to protest following the murder of George Floyd.
 Clips of the "Hip Hop Harry Dance Circle" portion of the show first resurfaced on Twitter when director and author Matthew A. Cherry posted a short video of this sequence in response to reports that all four of the officers involved in the death had been arrested.
 The video went viral and many across social media continued to post several dancing clips from the show in celebration of victories in the fight for police reform and racial equality.

 Reception

 Common Sense Media rated the show a four out of five stars.